axeltechtips/webpeasyconvert/README.md

 3. Click **This Firefox** and then **Load Temporary Add-on**.
 4. Select the extracted `webp-easy-convert` folder and click **Open**.

-> **Note**: For permanent installation, Firefox users can install the extension via a packaged `.xpi` file from the releases page.
+> **Note**: For permanent installation, Firefox users can install the extension via a packaged `.xpi` file from the releases page, or download us from the Firefox addon store!

 ---